 - Users can access data using SF Connect that needs a real-time connection.

-- Large datasets that users do not want to copy into their organization can be integrated more easily with the help of Salesforce Connect.
+- Large datasets that users do not want to copy into their organization can be integrated more easily with the help of SF Connect.

 - It helps in the integration of small datasets.
 Users need to be present.